1948–49 Anderson Duffey Packers season

 The 1948–49 Anderson Duffey Packers season was the Packers' third year in the United States' National Basketball League (NBL), which was also the twelfth and final year the league existed.
+However, if you include their only season of independent play as the Anderson Chiefs (which sometimes got their team name expanded out more into being the Chief Anderson Meat Packers at times due to their affiliation with the local meat packing business called Duffey's Incorporated) before joining the NBL, this would also be their fourth overall season of play.
 Ten teams competed in the NBL in 1948–49, comprising five teams in both the Eastern and Western Divisions.